PetropoulakisPanagiotis/quoridor/README.md

 * 11. showboard
 * 12. known_command

-In this project https://github.com/AndCharalampous help a lot !!
+In this project https://github.com/AndCharalampous helped a lot !!